Pavement light

 Pavement lights (UK), vault lights (US), floor lights, or sidewalk prisms are flat-topped walk-on skylights, usually set into pavement (sidewalks) or floors to let sunlight into the space below.
 They often use anidolic lighting prisms to throw the light sideways under the building.
 They were developed in the 19th century, but declined in popularity with the advent of cheap electric lighting in the early 20th.
 Older cities and smaller centers around the world have, or once had, pavement lights.
-In the early 21st century, such lights are approximately a century old, although lights are being installed in some new construction.
+In the early 21st century, such lights are over a century old, although lights are being installed in some new construction.

 Uses

 Sidewalk prisms are a method of daylighting basements, and are able to serve as a sole source of illumination during the day.
 At night, lighting in the basements beneath produces a glowing sidewalk.
 Vault lights may be used to make subterranean space useful.
 They are more common in city centers, dense, high-rent areas where space is valuable.

 Historically, landlords took an interest in improving not only the floor area ratio, but the amount of space that was naturally lit, on the grounds that this was profitable.
-Occupiers valued daylight not only as a way of saving on artificial lighting costs (which were higher historically), but also as a way to let premises remain cooler in summer, and a way to save on ventilation costs (if using gas lighting rather than arc lamps or early incandescent lights).
+Occupiers valued daylight not only as a way of saving on artificial lighting costs, which were higher historically, but also as a way to let premises remain cooler in summer, and a way to save on ventilation costs, if using gas lighting rather than arc lamps or early incandescent lights.

 Pavement lights and related products were historically marketed as a way of saving on artificial lighting costs and making space more usable and pleasant.
 Modern studies of similar daylighting technology provide evidence for those claims.